How Autism Feels: Understanding the Lived Experience From the Inside

 Hyper-Empathy

-Contrary to outdated stereotypes, many autistic people experience strong empathy—sometimes too strong—absorbing others’ emotions as if they were their own.
+Contrary to outdated stereotypes, many autistic people experience strong empathy.
+Sometimes this empathy is overwhelming.
+They absorb others’ emotions as if those feelings were their own.
 This can be:

 Hyper-empathy often goes unseen because it may not show up in socially expected ways.